plone/Products.CMFEditions/doc/old-changelog.rst

     next older version.
 If no other version is available the next newer is used as substitute.
 If none is available ... well this isn't yet tested :-)
-  - The archivist and storage may be asked to also retreive the empty placeholder of a purged version.
+  - The archivist and storage may be asked to also retrieve the empty placeholder of a purged version.
 This functionality is yet exposed to the repo layer.
 This may change in a future release.
   - Added ``isValid`` method on the vdata object that allows to ask if